Which city is cheaper, Los Angeles or New Orleans?

 The winter attracts plenty of travelers to both New Orleans and Los Angeles.
 Many visitors come to New Orleans in the winter for the shopping scene and the cuisine.
 Furthermore, most visitors come to Los Angeles for the museums, the shopping scene, the theater shows, and the cuisine during these months.

 In the winter, New Orleans is cooler than Los Angeles.
-Typically, the winter temperatures in New Orleans in January are around 51°F (11°C), and Los Angeles is about 55°F (13°C).
+Typically, the winter temperatures in New Orleans in January average around 51°F (11°C), and Los Angeles averages at about 55°F (13°C).

 New Orleans gets a good bit of rain this time of year.
 In January, New Orleans usually receives more rain than Los Angeles.
 New Orleans gets 5.2 inches (131 mm) of rain, while Los Angeles receives 3.1 inches (79 mm) of rain each month for the winter.

 The spring brings many poeple to New Orleans as well as Los Angeles.
+Most visitors come to New Orleans for the activities around the city during these months.
 Additionally, the spring months attract visitors to Los Angeles because of the beaches and the activities around the city.

 In April, New Orleans is generally a little warmer than Los Angeles.
-Temperatures in New Orleans average around 68°F (20°C), and Los Angeles stays around 61°F (16°C).
+Daily temperatures in New Orleans average around 68°F (20°C), and Los Angeles fluctuates around 61°F (16°C).

 New Orleans receives a lot of rain in the spring.
 New Orleans usually gets more rain in April than Los Angeles.
 New Orleans gets 4.5 inches (114 mm) of rain, while Los Angeles receives 1 inches (25 mm) of rain this time of the year.